-The best way to practise using the two in a bar feel is to take a simple standard like "Autumn Leaves" or any standard you like and play through the chord changes using this technique.
+The best way to practice using the two-in-a-bar feel is to take a simple standard like “Autumn Leaves” or any standard you like and play through the chord changes using this technique.

 The next walking technique is approach notes which we can use as a way to embellish our two in a bar playing.

-An approach note in a note which we use to move towards another note which we'll refer to as a target note.
+An approach note is a note that we use to move towards another note which we’ll refer to as a target note.
 Commonly approach notes are played either just above a target note and then move down (D moving down to C) or just below a target note and then move upward (B moving up to C).

 There are many different types of approach note that can be used.